VRConservation/confi/chapters/5_water.md

 ## Hypotheticals
 Considering these broad concepts, the case studies suggest several examples of non-traditional financing for actual project needs.
 Water resource agencies and their communities will benefit from considering private investment approaches to complement public funding sources or compensate for unavailable public funds.
 Table 1 summarizes these examples.

 Table 1: Summary of hypothetical and real-world examples for non-traditional financing.
-For the Groundwater Recharge Initiative, see [Sustainable Conservation](https://suscon.org/project/groundwater-recharge).
+For the Groundwater Recharge Initiative, see the [Groundwater Recharge Program](https://suscon.org/project/groundwater-recharge).

 | **Applications**| **Funding** | **Challenges** | **Examples** |
 | :--- | :--- | :--- | :--- |